StokersWebsite/.github/Research/Agile.md

 ## Scrum
 ![Scrum](https://user-images.githubusercontent.com/73878099/175039749-fb9f876e-3cb4-4744-b443-91818f040067.png)

-We decided to use the Scrum method which is extremely versatile.
+We decided to use the Scrum method because it is extremely versatile.
 It allows you to change your goals on a day to day or week to week basis.
 This makes task way easier to oversee and get done.
 It also provides a more joyous work experience since you get a task done basically every day which is very satisfying.
+It was perfect for this project since at the beginning we didn't have a clear idea of what the project was going to be or how far we would get.
+With the help of scrum we were able to easily alter the tasks and goals, to be more accurate with what we would actually be able to accomplish.
+We didn't have set roles for all sprints, we changed roles each sprint because this was the best way for us to learn how to use scrum

 ### Roles: